-A student, parent/guardian, employee, or community member should notify any Association Complaint Manager if he or she believes that the Board of Control, its employees, or its agents have violated his or her rights guaranteed by the State or federal Constitution, State or federal statute, or Board policy, or has a complaint regarding any one of the following:
+A student, parent/guardian, employee, or community member should notify any Association Complaint Manager if he or she believes that the Board of Control, its employees, or its agents have violated his or her rights guaranteed by the State or federal Constitution, State or federal statute, or Board policy, or have a complaint regarding any one of the following:

 - 1. Title II of the Americans with Disabilities Act, 42 U.S.C. §12101 et seq. - 2.
-Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. §791 et seq. - 3.
-Title VI of the Civil Rights Act of 1964, 42 U.S.C. §2000d et seq. - 4.
-Title VII of the Civil Rights Act of 1964, 42 U.S.C. §2000e et seq. - Sexual harassment prohibited by the State Officials and Employees Ethics Act, 5 ILCS 430/70-5(a); Illinois Human Rights Act, 775 ILCS 5/; and Title VII of the Civil Rights Act of 1964, 42 U.S.C. §2000e et seq.
-(Title IX sexual harassment complaints are addressed under policy 2:265, Title IX Grievance Procedure) - 6.
-Breastfeeding accommodations for students, 105 ILCS 5/10-20.60 - 7.
-Bullying, 105 ILCS 5/27-23.7 - 8.
-Misuse of funds received for services to improve educational opportunities for educationally disadvantaged or deprived children - 9.
-Curriculum, instructional materials, and/or programs - 10.
-Victims' Economic Security and Safety Act, 820 ILCS 180/ - 11.
-Illinois Equal Pay Act of 2003, 820 ILCS 112/ - 12.
-Provision of services to homeless students - 13.
-Illinois Whistleblower Act, 740 ILCS 174/ - Misuse of genetic information prohibited by the Illinois Genetic Information Privacy Act, 410 ILCS 513/; and Titles I and II of the Genetic Information Nondiscrimination Act, 42 U.S.C. §2000ff et seq. - 15.
+Title IX of the Education Amendments of 1972, 20 U.S.C. §1681 et seq., excluding Title IX sexual harassment complaints governed by policy 2:265, Title IX Grievance Procedure - 3.
+Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. §791 et seg. - 4.
+Title VI of the Civil Rights Act of 1964, 42 U.S.C. §2000d et seq. - 5.
+Title VII of the Civil Rights Act of 1964, 42 U.S.C. §2000e et seq. - 6.
+Sexual harassment prohibited by the State Officials and Employees Ethics Act, 5 ILCS 430/70-5(a); Illinois Human Rights Act, 775 ILCS 5/; and Title VII of the Civil Rights Act of 1964, 42 U.S.C. §2000e et seq.
+(Title IX sexual harassment complaints are addressed under policy 2:265, Title IX Grievance Procedure) - 7.
+Breastfeeding accommodations for students, 105 ILCS 5/10-20.60 - 8.
+Bullying, 105 ILCS 5/27-23.7 - 9.
+Misuse of funds received for services to improve educational opportunities for educationally disadvantaged or deprived children - 10.
+Curriculum, instructional materials, and/or programs - 11.
+Victims' Economic Security and Safety Act, 820 ILCS 180/ - 12.
+Illinois Equal Pay Act of 2003, 820 ILCS 112/ - 13.
+Provision of services to homeless students - 14.
+Illinois Whistleblower Act, 740 ILCS 174/ - 15.
+Misuse of genetic information prohibited by the Illinois Genetic Information Privacy Act, 410 ILCS 513/; and Titles I and II of the Genetic Information Nondiscrimination Act, 42 U.S.C. §2000ff et seq. - 16.
 Employee Credit Privacy Act, 820 ILCS 70/

 The Complaint Manager will first attempt to resolve complaints without resorting to this grievance procedure.
 If a formal complaint is filed under this policy, the Complaint Manager will address the complaint promptly and equitably.
 A student and/or parent/guardian filing a complaint under this policy may forego any informal suggestions and/or attempts to resolve it and may proceed directly to this grievance procedure.
-The Complaint Manager will not require a student or parent/guardian complaining of any form of harassment to attempt to resolve allegations directly with the accused (or the accused's parent(s)/guardian(s)); this includes mediation.
+The Complaint Manager will not require a student or parent/guardian complaining of any form of harassment to attempt to resolve allegations directly with the accused (or the accused's parents/guardians); this includes mediation.